Investor Summary

 |---|---|---|

-The Income Equity strategy focuses on quality companies with strong balance sheets, dividend-paying capacity, and reasonable valuations to provide income, capital preservation, and long-term growth while managing downside risk through market cycles.
+Income Equity strategy focuses on high-quality businesses with durable competitive advantages, strong returns on capital, pricing power, and reasonable valuations, designed to provide income, capital preservation, and participation in market upside while managing downside risk through diversification and quality characteristics.

 | Date | Letter | Tickers | Keywords | Pitches | Quick Takes |